instinctiveprogrammer/instinctiveprogrammer.github.io/_posts/2015-06-24-hive-on-spark.markdown

 You can check the release info from [https://spark.apache.org/sql](https://spark.apache.org/sql) &nbsp;

-##SETUP : ##
+###SETUP : ###

-But the default release of Spark-Sql does not contain hive compatibility and it prompts you to build your very own distribution of spark from the source code.
+The default release of Spark-Sql does not contain hive compatibility and it prompts you to build your very own distribution of spark from the source code.

 **To build a Hive compatible Spark distro :**